sdinukad/theme-patcher-for-archetype/Readme.md

+# This is now obsolete due to pokemmo implementing built in counter.

 # PokeMMO Archetype Counter Patcher

 This tool helps you easily patch your Archetype Counter mod not working/counting.
 It has a simple graphical interface.